Nakba: Displacement

+Other scholars, such as Yoav Gelber, Benny Morris, and Seth J. Frantzman, disagree that the Nakba constitutes an ethnic cleansing.
+Morris in 2016 rejected the description of "ethnic cleansing" for 1948, while also stating that the label of "partial ethnic cleansing" for 1948 was debatable.
+In 2004 Morris was responding to the claim of "ethnic cleansing" occurring in 1948 by stating that, given the alternative was "genocide - the annihilation of your people," there were "circumstances in history that justify ethnic cleansing ...
+It was necessary to cleanse the hinterland ... ['cleanse' was] the term they used at the time ... there was no choice but to expel the Palestinian population.
+To uproot it in the course of war".
+Morris said this resulted in a "partial" expulsion of Arabs.

+Still other scholars use different frameworks than "ethnic cleansing": for example, Richard Bessel and Claudia Haake use "forced removal" and Alon Confino uses "forced migration".

-At the same time, a significant proportion of those Palestinians who remained in Israel became internally displaced.
+At the same time, many of those Palestinians who remained in Israel became internally displaced.
 In 1950, UNRWA estimated that 46,000 of the 156,000 Palestinians who remained inside the borders demarcated as Israel by the 1949 Armistice Agreements were internally displaced refugees.
-Today some 274,000 Arab citizens of Israel – or one in four in Israel – are internally displaced from the events of 1948.
+As of 2003, some 274,000 Arab citizens of Israel – or one in four in Israel – were internally displaced from the events of 1948.

 Dispossession and erasure

-The UN Partition Plan of 1947 assigned 56% of Palestine to the future Jewish state, while the Palestinian majority, 66%, were to receive 44% of the territory.
-80% of the land in the programmed Jewish state was already owned by Palestinians, 11% had Jewish title.
-Before, during and after the 1947–49 war, hundreds of Palestinian towns and villages were depopulated and destroyed.
+The UN Partition Plan of 1947 assigned 56% of Palestine to the future Jewish state, while the Palestinian majority (66%) were to receive 44% of the territory.
+80% of the land in the to-be Jewish state was already owned by Palestinians; 11% had a Jewish title.
+Before, during and after the 1947–1949 war, hundreds of Palestinian towns and villages were depopulated and destroyed.
 Geographic names throughout the country were erased and replaced with Hebrew names, sometimes derivatives of the historical Palestinian nomenclature, and sometimes new inventions.
 Numerous non-Jewish historical sites were destroyed, not just during the wars, but in a subsequent process over a number of decades.
 For example, over 80% of Palestinian village mosques have been destroyed, and artefacts have been removed from museums and archives.

 A variety of laws were promulgated in Israel to legalize the expropriation of Palestinian land.